Ski Clothing Buying Guide

 Other areas of waterproofing concern are the seams.
-The stitching, done during manufacturing, requires taping or sealing to become waterproof.
-In some cases all the garment’s stitching is taped, while in others only critically placed stitching is taped i.e. through the shoulders, hood and chest (high exposure areas).
+The stitching, done during manufacture, requires taping or sealing to become waterproof.
+In some cases all the garment’s stitching is taped while in others only critically placed stitching is taped i.e. through the shoulders, hood and chest - high exposure areas.

 Waterproof/breathable fabrics have pores large enough for water vapour to escape, but small enough to prevent liquid passing through.
 The garment must be able to breathe from the inside out, otherwise during activity perspiration moisture cannot escape.
 The garment becomes wet on the inside and the body’s temperature will drop because of it.

-Oils, dirt, perspiration, and other contaminates will eventually break down the waterproofing and breathability of any garment with time so they become permeable and fully breathable.
+Oils, dirt, perspiration and other contaminates will eventually break down the waterproofness and breathability of any garment and so, with time, they become permeable and fully breathable.